nsflabs/poundo/README.md

     -p --password password to test
     -uf --userfile list of usernames to test
     -pf --passfile list of password to test
-    -policy --policy password policy to be applied [attempts,seconds]
+    -policy --policy password policy to be applied [attempts,seconds] -h --host hostname/IP of the remote machine
-    -v --verbose read output to terminal
+	-s --servername the computername or servername of the remote machine -v --verbose read output to terminal

  ```